-Located in the Midlands Derby is excellently placed to receive real ale from all around the country thereby ensuring there is a good selection of different Brewerys beers from all over the UK.
+Located in the Midlands, Derby is excellently placed to receive real ale from all around the country thereby ensuring there is a good selection of different Brewery’s beers from all over the UK.

-The Roundhouse itself (which is pictured above) will have stillage around it serving real ale, cider, perry, continental beer and mead (honey wine).
-There is a corridor leading to another stillaged area known as The Carriage Room which will include the Champion Beer of Britian beers to be judged in the 4 style categories.
-Live music in the evenings will be in an additional marquee.
+‘The Roundhouse’, being circular, will have stillage all around it, serving real ale, cider, perry, continental beer and mead.
+There is a corridor leading to another stillaged area known as ‘The Carriage Shop Theatre’ which will include the Champion Winter Beer of Britain beers to be judged in the 4 style categories.
+A range of fantastic live bands will be entertaining us in an additional marquee.
 Overall the capacity for the venue is 2,500.

 No dogs except guide dogs.